Journal Genaral View

 Any Supplementary material (extra figures, tables, diagrams, appendix, abbreviations list) should be placed at the end of the manuscript and indicated as such.
 All supplementary material should also be cited in the text.

-Editors, at any time of the editing process, may ask authors to split off part of the manuscript, presenting it as supplementary material.
+At any time of the editing process, editors may ask authors to split off part of the manuscript, presenting it as supplementary material.

 Correction and Retraction